YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 ## Why `Lux`?

 - Layers and graphs are coupled and decoupled at the same time: You can bind the a graph to a layer at initialization, but the graph is stored in `st`.
-They are decoupled in the sense that you can easily update or change the graph by change `st`:
+They are decoupled in the sense that you can easily update or change the graph by changing `st`:
     ```julia
         using NeuralGraphPDE, GraphNeuralNetworks, Random, Lux
         g = rand_graph(5, 4, bidirected=false)